RenderKit/ospray/README.md

 ### Structured Spherical Volume

-Structured spherical volumes are also supported, which are created by passing a type string of `"structuredSpherical"` to `ospNewVolume`.
+Structured spherical volumes are also supported, which are created by passing a type string of “`structuredSpherical`” to `ospNewVolume`.
 The grid dimensions and parameters are defined in terms of radial distance
 $r$, inclination angle $\theta$, and azimuthal angle $\phi$, conforming with the ISO convention for spherical coordinate systems.
 The coordinate